AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Quick_Start_Define_a_Data_View.md

 HTTP 204 No Content
 ```

-Now, if we return to the available field sets, only “Timestamp” remains available-but-unused.
+Now, if we return to the available field sets, only “Timestamp” remains available but unused.

 ### Action
 ```text